image-js/image-js-docs/README.md

 ## Create demos

-A demo is simply function which takes an image as input and returns an image as output.
+A demo is simply function which takes an image or mask as input and returns an image or mask as output.
 When imported in `md` files, it will be transformed into a demo component which allows to choose from various image or video sources to showcase the image transformation.

-### Example
+### Image example

 In `docs/demos/gaussian-blur.demo.tsx`, define your demo function.